zufallsgenerator/challenges/README.md

 # challenges
-[SPOILER ALERT] These are the submissions for our job fair challenge
+[SPOILER ALERT] These are the submissions for our job fair challenge.
+You should do the challenges before making a PR.